NCAR/water_vapor_reconstruction/README.md

-* The `optimize.minimize` method will use different variations of the guess array to miminize the error difference between the guess and the environment.
+* The `optimize.minimize` method will use different variations of the guess array to miminize the error difference $\epsilon$ between the guess and the environment.

 ## Testing